-The Benefits of Pre-Surgical Models in Medical 3D Printing
+The Benefits of Preoperative Planning with Surgical Models in Medical 3D Printing

 Doctors can now study highly accurate 3D models of a patient’s musculoskeletal system.
 These 3D reproductions help medical specialists diagnose ailments, plan for surgery, provide education to the patient, and more.
 Based in Belfast, United Kingdom, Axial3D uses a patient’s unique CT and MRI scans to create an exact replica as a 3D printed model.
 Axial3D’s clients span the public and private healthcare sectors in disciplines that include orthopedics, oncology, oral and maxillofacial, trauma, and transplant surgery.